spring-projects/spring-integration-aws/README.md

 Additional headers like `AwsHeaders.RECEIVED_STREAM`, `AwsHeaders.SHARD`, `AwsHeaders.RECEIVED_PARTITION_KEY` and `AwsHeaders.RECEIVED_SEQUENCE_NUMBER` are populated to the message for downstream logic.
 When `CheckpointMode.manual` is used the `Checkpointer` instance is populated to the `AwsHeaders.CHECKPOINTER` header for an acknowledgment in the downstream logic manually.

-The `KinesisMessageDrivenChannelAdapter` ca be configured with the `ListenerMode` `record` or `batch` to process records one by one or send the whole just polled batch of records.
+The `KinesisMessageDrivenChannelAdapter` can be configured with the `ListenerMode` `record` or `batch` to process records one by one or send the whole just polled batch of records.
 If `Converter` is configured to `null`, the entire `List<Record>` is sent as a payload.
 Otherwise, a list of converted `Record.getData().array()` is wrapped to the payload of message to send.
 In this case the `AwsHeaders.RECEIVED_PARTITION_KEY` and `AwsHeaders.RECEIVED_SEQUENCE_NUMBER` headers contains values as a `List<String>` of partition keys and sequence numbers of converted records respectively.